BeauJoh/thesis/source/04-abstract.md

 We also discuss the design decisions made to collect AIWC features.

 Finally, this work culminates in a methodology which uses AIWC features to form a model capable of predicting accelerator execution times.
+The model is formed using the random forest algorithm from machine learning.
 We use this methodology to predict execution times for a set of 37 computational kernels running on 15 different devices representing a broad range of CPU, GPU and MIC architectures.
 The predictions are highly accurate, differing from the measured experimental run-times by an average of only 1.2%.
 A previously unencountered code can be instrumented once and the AIWC metrics embedded in the kernel, to allow performance prediction across the full range of modeled devices.